 Happy to meet you!

 Everyone at The Oxford Development Centre cares deeply about providing a welcoming, friendly environment where clients can feel comfortable and secure.
 Clinical Director and founder Dr Claudia Herbert heads a closely-knit, collaborative and very experienced team of people who believe in treating each client as a valued individual.
-With a minimum of 10 years’ clinical experience, our consultants do not rely on standard treatment formulae.
+With their long-standing and wide-ranging clinical experience and expertise, our consultants do not rely on standard treatment formulae.
 They draw on a wide range of knowledge including the latest, research-based developments in psychotherapy such as body-focused therapies to tailor an individual package of care – often combining elements of several different therapeutic approaches – to suit the specific needs of each client.